15,000 sensors create an Internet of tools tracked by 250 antennas

 Orange’s commitment was crucial

-“The Orange teams’ commitment throughout the implementation of the entire project was crucial,” said Christophe Blayo, Head of tooling for commercial engines assembling at Safran Aircraft Engines.
+“The Orange teams’ commitment throughout the implementation of the entire project was crucial,” says Christophe Blayo, Head of tooling for commercial engines assembling at Safran Aircraft Engines.

-“With our dual expertise as a carrier and an integrator, we draw on our ecosystem of partners to bring market-leading technologies together, allowing us to best meet our customers’ needs across the entire value chain,” said Routier.
+“With our dual expertise as a carrier and an integrator, we draw on our ecosystem of partners to bring market-leading technologies together, allowing us to best meet our customers’ needs across the entire value chain,” praises Emmanuel Routier.